How to Avoid Car Wear and Tear

 First, fix bad driving habits like speeding, abrupt stops, and improper shifting which put extra strain on components.
 Go easy on the gas and brakes and coast to stops whenever possible.

-Perform routine maintenance like oil changes, tire rotations, and fluid checks as recommended.
+Perform routine maintenance like oil changes, tyre rotations, and fluid checks as recommended.
 This prevents small issues from escalating into major repairs.

 Protect the exterior by parking in garages, washing regularly, and touching up paint chips.
 Fix minor dents, scrapes, and scratches right away.